 FAST FACTS The survey findings were interesting and informative, but they really came to life when we packaged them into a “Fast Facts” report.
 This collateral highlighted the data points we expected to garner the greatest media coverage, both nationally and in each local market.

-Additionally, a video news release featuring Sprint’s etiquette expert reporting on the survey findings was produced, along with a Sprint website that included a “Sprint Wireless Courtesy Test,” wireless etiquette tips, a downloadable datasheet with the research findings, and links to Sprint products and services.
+MICROSITE Fast Facts was just the start.
+The campaign also included a video news release featuring Sprint’s etiquette expert reporting on the survey findings, and Arketi built a microsite that included the Sprint Wireless Courtesy Self-Test, wireless etiquette tips, a downloadable version of the research findings, and links to Sprint products and services.

-Sprint secured local media coverage in all 15 markets, including segments on 25+ local TV stations, and local print coverage in outlets including San Francisco Chronicle, Denver Post, New York Daily News, Palm Beach Post, St. Petersburg Times, Sun-Sentinel, Sarasota Herald Tribune and Philadelphia Inquirer.
-Total national and local circulation reach has exceeded 15,000,000.
+Media coverage outpaced all expectations.
+National media outlets that carried the survey findings included Wall Street Journal, 20/20, New York Times, Forbes, USA Today, AP Radio, UPI, Reuters, Fox News Channel’s Studio B, PC Magazine, Wireless Week and eMarketer.
+Coverage was generated as far afield as Japan and New Zealand.
+Local media coverage was generated in all 15 markets, including segments on scores of local TV stations, and local print coverage including San Francisco Chronicle, Denver Post, New York Daily News, Palm Beach Post, St. Petersburg Times, Sun-Sentinel, Sarasota Herald Tribune and Philadelphia Inquirer.
+Total national and local circulation reach exceeded 15,000,000.

-In addition, over 15,000 individuals visited the Sprint courtesy website and took the online “Sprint Wireless Courtesy Test” to see how they stacked up in terms of wireless courtesy.
-Years after its initial release, data from The Sprint Wireless Courtesy Report still regularly turns up in news stories around the globe.
+More than 15,000 people visited the Sprint website and took the online cellphone courtesy self-test.
+Today, several years after its initial release, data from the Sprint Wireless Courtesy Report still crops up in news placements around the globe.